beneditomauro/log-analysis/README.md

 _______________________
 ## The Application
 This python command line app is used to reproduce some metrics about a log table of a website.
 Those metrics beign
-- Most clicked articles
+- Most clicked articles!!!!
-- Most famous authors
+- Most famous authors!!!!!
 - The days that more than 1% of requests led to an error.

 ## Tech/framework used